Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "id-columns": an array of strings representing the ID columns.
   - @c "names-from-column": a strings representing the 'names from'.
   - @c "values-from-columns": an array of strings representing the 'falues from' columns.
+  - @c "names-separator": If multiple value columns are provided, then this separator will join the label from @c namesFromColumn and the value column name.
+  - @c "names-prefix": string to prepend to newly created pivot columns.
+  - @c "fill-value": numeric value to assign to missing data.
+The default it so leave it as missing data.

   Note that subset and pivot nodes can contain their own transformation and formula sections, same as a dataset node.